-An Unopposed Heroic Roll is made when a Hero attempts to perform an action, such as tracking a beast, craftingan arrow, climbing a wall, etc. An unopposed action is when no one else is attempting to oppose the Hero’s action.
+An Unopposed Heroic Roll is made when a Hero attempts to perform an action, such as tracking a beast, manufacturing an arrow, climbing a wall, etc. An unopposed action is when no one else is attempting to oppose the Hero’s action.
 Most of these tests will be made when the Heroes are out of Combat.

 Difficulty of Task = Target Number